yiisoft/db/docs/en/create-command.md

 ]
 ```

+### Query scalar

-Example 4: Fetching a single value from a table using `Yiisoft\Db\Command\CommandInterface::queryScalar()`, return the value of the first column in the first row of the query result.
-False is returned if there is no value.
+Returns the value of the first column in the first row of the query result. `false` is returned if there is no value.

+For example, the following code fetches the value of the first column from the first row from the `customer` table:

 ```php
 <?php